Clinical Companion for Fundamentals of Nursing

 Key Features

+- Detailed information on calculations, safety, compatibilities, conversions, administration, and more help you prevent medication errors and ensure safe practice.

-- Content is presented in tabular, list, and outline format for quick and easy retrieval.
+- Tabular, list, and outline formats for content make information easy to find and review.

-- Chapter outlines with corresponding page numbers provide quick, easy access to information.
+- Small, portable size makes the information easy to carry around during clinical practice.

 Table of Contents